yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Another philosophy is "each edit only gets to specify how it adjusts to concurrent edits that were sequenced prior (not the ones that were sequenced later)".
 This would mean that a slice range, doesn't automatically include later concurrent inserts, but it does mean that a later concurrent insert could opt into embracing that prior slice move.
 The LWW scenario above would then be implemented with non-commutative inserts.
 This would also mean however, that a non-commutative insertion of text in a greater body of text could still end up being moved with that greater body of text if the move were sequenced after.
 This is bound to be surprising for the user performing the insert (and all the more vexing when the slice is applying a deletion instead of a move).

-Maybe it's okay that it fails here because the slice-range author should have used a set-like range instead.
+Can we make an argument that the blame for this scenario not working out should fall on the slice-range author because they could have used a set-like range instead?
+This would be a valid line of reasoning if there are no cases where, for the same slice range, some insertion authors would want their content to be affected by it while some insertion authors would not.
+This is question can be rephrased as: are authors of ranges always able to tell, based on the location of the range, whether inserts that are concurrent to it should be affected by it?
+The answer seems to be "no": if a range of text is deleted, then concurrent inserts that just fix typos would want to be affected by the range, while concurrent inserts that introduce new (possibly large amounts of) content would want not to be affected by it.

 Perhaps another philosophy is "insert decides".
-This would mean that whether a slice range affects a prior insert and whether it affect a later insert, is up to each insert.
+This would mean that whether a slice range affects a prior insert and whether it affects a later insert, is up to each insert.
 This way, a non-commutative insertion of text in a greater body of text would not be moved with the greater body of text no matter the sequencing.
 An intuition for why this philosophy may be advisable, is that the edit/user performing an insert is has more knowledge about that content than the slice range would.
 A case could also be made that putting the policy on the insert allows more specific choices (since the choice is per-insert) that putting the policy on the range.
 It's tempting to argue that this means we're unable to choose what the policy should be per-range, but the author of a range does have say over whether they create a slice-like or a set-like range.
 The LWW trait scenario, under this philosophy, would be implemented by having two flags on the insert: one set to "don't commute" for prior slices and one set to "commute" for later slices.

 Maybe a 2x2 table would be good to make sure all options are useful.